Skip to content

 • Run calculations just like you would with qcop except calling client.compute instead of qcop.compute.
 Rather than getting back an Output object directly, client.compute returns a FutureOutput object which can be used to get the output of the computation once it is complete.

-from qcio import Molecule, ProgramInput
+from qcio import Structure, ProgramInput

 from chemcloud import CCClient